-Occupational health and safety policies are statements of intent and majorly on what the organization wants to achieve with regards to health and safety.
+Occupational health and safety policies are statements of intent and majorly on what the organization wants to achieve with regard to health and safety.

-10. Having concerned about the reputation of the organization.
+10. Having concerns about the reputation of the organization.

 No one wants to work in a place that has a bad reputation arising from accident and incident records.

 For this, accidents are not reported to maintain a ‘false clean reputation’.
 But in the true sense, this action does more harm to the organization.

 However, when you look at the reasons for not reporting an accident or incident, you’ll know that it does no one any good.

 And for the best part of reporting incidents, it’ll necessitate the investigation to start.
 And so, it gives more room for lessons to be learnt and for the management to put in measures to prevent any recurrence.

 But in all, here are some reasons why an accident investigation is very important in the workplace.

 1. To locate the accident and incident cause.